hectopascal/agent-credit-bench/README.md

 curves — no training loop exists here) and from method papers (which propose estimators; this scores them).

+## When to use AgentCreditBench

+Use AgentCreditBench to:

+- validate a turn-level or step-level credit estimator against exact policy advantages;
+- test whether GRPO, RLOO, GAE, GiGPO, or custom framework code leaks credit onto irrelevant turns;
+- distinguish per-action credit quality from expected policy-gradient validity;
+- run conformance tests against implementations in verl, TRL, OpenRLHF, and verifiers.

 ## A simple conditional-credit diagnostic

 Conditioning on successful `BAD -> RECOVER` trajectories in the recovery